Time Series Alignment with Global Invariances: Dynamic Time Warping (DTW)

 An alignment $\pi$ is a sequence of pairs of time frames which is considered to be admissible iff (i) it matches first (and respectively last) indexes of time series $\mathbf{x}$ and $\mathbf{y}$ together, (ii) it is monotonically increasing and (iii) it is connected (\textit{i.e.} every index from one time series must be matched with at least one index from the other time series).
 Efficient computation of the above-defined similarity measure can be performed in quadratic time using dynamic programming, relying on the following recurrence formula:

+\tv{where we denote by $\mathbf{x}_{\rightarrow t}$ the time series $\mathbf{x}$ observed up to time $t$}.
 Many variants of this similarity measure have been introduced.
-For example, the set of admissible alignment paths can be restricted to those lying around the diagonal using the so-called Itakura parallelogram or Sakoe-Chiba band, or a maximum path length can be enforced~\cite{zhang2017dynamic}.
-Most notably, a differentiable variant of DTW, coined softDTW, has been introduced in~\citet{cuturi2017soft} and is based on previous works on alignment kernels~\cite{cuturi2007kernel}.
-It replaces the min operation in Equation~\eqref{eq:dtw:recurrence} by a soft-min operator $\min^\gamma$ whose smoothness is controlled by a parameter $\gamma > 0$, resulting in the $\text{DTW}_\gamma$ distance:
+For example, the set of admissible alignment paths can be restricted to those lying close to the diagonal using the so-called Itakura parallelogram or Sakoe-Chiba band, or a maximum path length can be enforced~\citep{zhang2017dynamic}.
+Most notably, a differentiable variant of DTW, coined softDTW, has been introduced in~\citet{cuturi2017soft} and is based on previous works on alignment kernels~\citep{cuturi2007kernel}.
+It replaces the min operation in~\Eqref{eq:dtw:recurrence} by a soft-min operator $\min^\gamma$ whose smoothness is controlled by a parameter $\gamma > 0$, resulting in the $\text{DTW}_\gamma$ distance: